French protectorate of Tunisia

 The protectorate was established by the Bardo Treaty of 12 May 1881 after a military conquest, despite Italian disapproval.
 It was part of French North Africa with French Algeria and the Protectorate of Morocco, and more broadly of the French Empire.
 Tunisian sovereignty was more reduced in 1883, the Bey was only signing the decrees and laws prepared by the Resident General of France in Tunisia.
 The Tunisian government at the local level remained in place, and was only coordinating between Tunisians and the administrations set up on the model of what existed in France.
 The Tunisian government's budget was quickly cleaned up, which made it possible to launch multiple infrastructure construction programs (roads, railways, ports, lighthouses, schools, hospitals, etc.) and the reforms that took place during the Beylik era contributed to this, which completely transformed the country above all for the benefit of the settlers, mostly Italians whose numbers were growing rapidly.
-A whole land legislation was put in place allowing the acquisition or the confiscation of land in order to create lots of colonization resold to the French colonists.
+A whole land legislation was put in place allowing the acquisition or the confiscation of land to create lots of colonization resold to the French colonists.

 The first nationalist party, Destour, was created in 1920, but its political activity decreased rapidly in 1922.
 However, Tunisians educated in French universities revived the nationalist movement.
 A new party, the Neo Destour, was created in 1934 whose methods quickly showed their effectiveness.
 Police repression only accentuated the mobilization of the Tunisian people.
 The occupation of the country in 1942 by Germany and the deposition of Moncef Bey in 1943 by the French authorities reinforced the exasperation of the population.
-After three years of guerrilla, internal autonomy was granted in 1955.
+After three years of guerrilla warfare, internal autonomy was granted in 1955.
 The protectorate was finally abolished on 20 March 1956.